 Members of Household

-Members of Household (MOH) who have elected to leave post are not authorized evacuation benefits; however, the Family Liaison Office (FLO) encourages them to remain in contact with FLO, the Community Liaison Office (CLO) coordinator, and the community at post.
+Members of Household (MOH) who have elected to leave post are not authorized evacuation benefits; however, the Global Community Liaison Office (GCLO) encourages them to remain in contact with GCLO, the Community Liaison Office (CLO) coordinator, and the community at post.
 MOHs can participate in informational sessions and stay informed through emails and other communications.

 Evacuees should wait until they are at their safe haven location to submit the Subsistence Expense Allowance forms.
 NOTE: Airline tickets and lodging receipts are necessary for completing the application.
 Applications cannot be processed without them.
 Forms may be emailed or faxed per the instructions on the application form.
 (Instructions for how to apply for SEA are addressed in the next section.)

 SEA is payable the day after you arrive at the authorized safe haven point for up to 180 days following the date of the evacuation order.
 The initial SEA payment is made once the initial application (DS-4095) is approved.
 Subsequently, only lodging receipts are required and will be processed every 30 days during the evacuation.

 When the U.S. is designated as the official safe haven, the SEA is based on .
 The first evacuee of a family unit is reimbursed for lodging expenses based on either a commercial or non-commercial rate.
 Larger families (first evacuee plus 4 or more family members) may request a waiver asking that commercial lodging per diem be increased to 150%.
 Justification must be provided.